Thanks for visiting my website.

-My dissertation project is a history of the way the idea of the Kingdom of God worked in American religious imagination between 1830 and 1877.
+My dissertation project is a history of the way the idea of the Kingdom of God emerged as a central theme of American religious imagination between 1830 and 1877.

 I have published a variety of chapters, articles, and reviews, most recently "'Modern Christianity Is Ancient Judaism': Rabbi Gustav Gottheil and the Jewish-American Religious Future, 1873-1903" in Religion and American Culture.